Musculoskeletal - Case 1

 History of Presenting Complaint

-- She denies any recent trauma or injury to the back.
+• He denies any recent injuries or trauma to the affected joints.

 Significant Positives & Negatives For Differentials